microsoft/TypeScript/doc/spec.md

 The `null` literal references the one and only value of the Null type.
 It is not possible to directly reference the Null type itself.

 The Null type is a subtype of all types, except the Undefined type.
-This means that `null` is considered a valid value for all primitive types, object types, and type parameters, including even the Number and Boolean primitive types.
+This means that `null` is considered a valid value for all primitive types, object types, union types, and type parameters, including even the Number and Boolean primitive types.

 Some examples: